- Questionnaire Text

 Beginning in 2005, FEDTAXAC is added to the data, which indicates the amount of federal tax liability, after tax credits are deducted.
 On the other hand, FEDTAX indicates the amount of federal tax liability, before tax credits are deducted.
 The credits include the additional child tax credit and the earned income tax credit.

-FEDTAX, like other tax-related variables included in the ASEC CPS (ADJGINC, CAPGAIN, CAPLOSS, EITCRED, FEDRETIR, FICA, FILESTAT, MARGTAX, STATETAX, and TAXINC) was not determined by direct questioning of respondents.
+FEDTAX, like other tax-related variables included in the ASEC CPS (ADJGINC, CAPGAIN, CAPLOSS, EITCRED, FEDRETIR, FICA, FILESTAT, MARGTAX, STATETAX, TAXINC, and household level variable PROPTAX) was not determined by direct questioning of respondents.
 Rather, values for these variables come from the Census Bureau's tax model, which simulates individual tax returns to produce estimates of federal, state, and payroll taxes.
 The model incorporates information from non-CPS sources, such as the Internal Revenue Service's Statistics of Income series, the American Housing Survey, and the State Tax Handbook.
 For more information about the model, see Current Population Reports, Series P60-18RD.
 The IPUMS-CPS staff welcomes further information from users about the interpretation of this variable or other tax-related variables in the ASEC CPS.

 Amounts for FEDTAX are expressed in dollars of the given year, rather than in constant dollars adjusted for inflation.
 Users can adjust for inflation using Consumer Price Index adjustment factors.